-Avenue, required the Meanwood Conservation Area.
-Any development should preserve or enhance the character Headingley · or appearance of the Conservation Area.
+Avenue, Headingley required the Meanwood Conservation Area.
+Any development should preserve or enhance the character or appearance of the Conservation Area.
 The green space makes a positive contribution to the Conservation Area and development here is likely to be harmful.
 Some development of a low density may be possible to achieve sensitively, particularly to the south of the site.
 Existing trees to the site boundary should be retain and reinforced with additional planning to help screen the development.
 Development should also be set back from the eastern and northern boundaries.
 Further guidance on these requirements is provided in the Heritage Background Paper."
 "Listed Building: The site is in the setting of a Listed Building.
 Any development should preserve the special architectural or historic interest of Listed Buildings and their setting.
 Existing trees to the site boundary should be retain and reinforced with additional planning to help screen the development.
+Development should also be set back from the eastern and northern boundaries.
+"Listed Building: The site is in the setting of a Listed Buildings and their setting.
+Existing trees to the special architectural or historic interest of Listed Buildings and their setting.
+Existing trees to the site boundary should be retain and reinforced with additional planning to help screen the development.
 Development should also be set back from the eastern and northern boundaries, and directed to the southern part of the site.
 Further guidance on these requirements is provided in the Heritage Background Paper."
 HG2-50 Further This allocation is to be removed from the Plan.
 No change Church Lane, assessment Meanwood required HG2-51 Carr Amend site Amend the site requirements to state: Amend SA score Manor, requirement "Listed Buildings.
 The site includes and is in the setting of a Listed Building.
 Any development to - Meanwood. (and further should preserve the special architectural or historic interest of Listed Buildings and their setting. assessment if The capacity of the site reflects that the new dwellings will be provided through the conversion necessary). of the building."
 HG2-234 Land N/A - new New site.
 Site requirement to state: New site.
 SA at Kirkstall site "Conservation Area.
 The site is within the Newlay and Kirkstall Abbey Conservation Areas.
-Any score - Forge, development should preserve or enhance the character or appearance of the Conservation Area.
-Kirkstall Road Existing trees and landscaping to the external site boundaries should be retained and enhanced and part of any development."
-Outer North Eas T HG2-22 Further Merge with site HG2-23 and amend the site requirements to state: Amend SA score Church Street assessment "Conservation Area: The site is within the Boston Spa Conservation Area.
-Any development to - (land east of), required should preserve or enhance the character or appearance of the Conservation Area.
+Any score - Forge, Virbetall Dood development should preserve or enhance the character or appearance of the Conservation Area.
+Evicting trade and landscaning to the avternal site boundaries should be retained and enhanced Existing trees and lanascuping to the external site boundaries should be retained and emilanced and part of any development."
+Outer North East st HG2-22 Church Street Further assessment Merge with site HG2-23 and amend the site requirements to state: "Conservation Area: The site is within the Boston Soa Conservation Area.
+Any development Amend SA score to - (land east of), required should preserve or enhance the character or appearance of the Conservation Area.
 The Boston Spa openness of the southern part of the site has an important role in contributing to the significance of the Conservation Area, and so no built development should take place on this part of the site.
 Development should also seek to preserve historic field boundaries.
-Further guidance is provided in the Heritage Background Paper."
-HG2-23 Church Street Further assessment required See HG2-22 above.
-Amend SA score to - MX2-33 Headley Hall, Bramham Leeds Further assessment required This allocation is to be removed from the Plan.
-No change MX2-39 N/A - new New site.
-Site requirements to state: New site.
-SA Parlington Estate, Aberford site "Listed Buildings.
-The site is in the setting of a Listed Building.
-Any development should preserve the special architectural or historic interest of Listed Buildings and their setting.
-Whilst lying outside of the site boundary, the rural character of the approach towards the Grade II Triumphal Arch is important to its setting and will need to be respected as part of any development proposals.
-The landscaped setting of Park House Farm House, and the woodland setting to Gardens House, are also important to their significance and will need to be responded to through the layout of development across the site."
-"Conservation Area.
-The site affects the setting of the Aberford Conservation Area.
-Any development should preserve or enhance the character or appearance of the Conservation Area.
-Separation must be maintained between the site and Aberford to maintain the special linear character and rural setting to the Conservation Area.
-The existing areas of trees and woodland to the site boundaries should be maintained as far as possible and enhanced where necessary to screen the development and integrate it into the surrounding landscape.
-The south-eastern corner of the site is identified as a key gateway into the Conservation Area and special consideration will be required of the impact that any development in this area may have on this."
-"A comprehensive development brief for the development of a new sustainable community needs to be provided.
-The new community should successfully combine the built environment and the natural environments and develop a high quality of place in line with garden village principles.
-Provision for schools, a new town centre (delivered in accordance with Policy P7 of the Core Strategy), new community greenspaces (including parks), enhanced public transport and footpath links and supporting infrastructure and services should all be integral to the new community.
-Design code to be agreed - to make best use of the unique parkland setting and to mitigate landscape impact." score -
+Further